danielsteman/vite-blog/README.md

-A Vite + React TS project scaffolded with `npm create vite`.
+A Vite + React TS blog project scaffolded with `npm create vite`.
+The project makes use of the [Chakra UI](https://chakra-ui.com/) UI library to get darkmode 🌙 out of the box.